rocketmanv2/github-slideshow/_posts/0000-01-02-rocketmanv2.md

-$ git - commit -m"new slide"
+$ git - commit -m"New Slide"

 layout: slide
 title: "Welcome to our second slide!"